Dr Shiro Yoshioka

 Specific areas of interest:

-Contemporary Japanese animation in general; Films of Miyazaki Hayao (espeially his view of Japanese history and culture) Nihonjinron (discourse on Japanese culture by the Japanese), especially the idea of "tradition" and "Japaneseness"; History and development of nostalgic view of modern Japanese history (especially the Taisho and Showa periods); Representation of such nostalgic image in popular texts (anime, manga, videogame, films, popular novels); History of Tokyo and its representation in popular texts Relationship between "formal" history (e.g. school education, history as an academic discipline) and popular history Fandom of Japanese popular culture in and outside Japan
+Contemporary Japanese animation in general; Films of Miyazaki Hayao (espeially his view of Japanese history and culture) as well as how they were produced, promoted and received, Nihonjinron (discourse on Japanese culture by the Japanese), especially the idea of "tradition" and "Japaneseness"; History and development of nostalgic view of modern Japanese history (especially the Taisho and Showa periods); Representation of such nostalgic image in popular texts (anime, manga, videogame, films, popular novels); History of Tokyo and its representation in popular texts Relationship between "formal" history (e.g. school education, history as an academic discipline) and popular history Fandom of Japanese popular culture in and outside Japan

 I am also interested in fan culture in relation to contemporary Japanese popular culture, especially anime, manga and videogame.
 One area I am particularly curious about now is significance of live performance and physical experience in fan culture such as so-called 2.5 dimension musical, that is theatre play based on anime, manga and videogame,or popularity of "pilgrimage" or visit to locales of such popular texts.

-I am happy to supervise MA/PhD project related to any of above or related areas.
+I am happy to supervise MLitt/PhD project related to any of above or related areas.
 I would encourage autonomous, thematic and interdisciplinary approach.

 “It was a time full of romantic flavor”: Idealization of the Taishō period in contemporary Japanese popular texts),” Visualization of Japanese History Conference (University of Oslo, 10-11 March 2016).